 Parents may claim both the adoption tax credit and the employer adoption benefit tax exemption, but they can’t double dip and claim both for the same expenses.
-The two benefits combined can provide relief for up to $28,800 in adoption expenses per child.
+The two benefits combined can provide relief for nearly $30,000 in adoption expenses per child.

 Health insurance coverage for infertility and the types of treatment covered vary by state and requirements to meet an insurance policy’s definition of infertility can exclude same-sex couples from this coverage.

 3. Apply for family-building grants.